syzsuzy/syzsuzy.github.io/index.md

 layout: default
 ---

+# Yuzhuo Su

-# About Me
+## About Me

-Ph.D. in biomedical engineering (BME) with strong background in medical image processing, signal processing, software design and integration, and AI/ML.
+I am currently a Principal Application Systems Analyst in the department of Oncology Care & RI Systems at MD Anderson Cancer Center in Houston, TX.
+I am the technical lead of the Tumor Measurement Initiative (TMI) of [the Institute for Data Science in Oncology (IDSO)](https://www.mdanderson.org/research/departments-labs-institutes/institutes/institute-for-data-science-in-oncology.html).
+The goal for TMI is to building an institutional framework that supports standardized, automated, quantitative, imaging-based tumor measurements across each patient’s treatment to reduce uncertainty in determining tumor progression and empower physicians to adapt treatments more quickly, if needed.
+I earned my Ph.D. in biomedical engineering (BME), specializing in medical image processing, signal processing, software design & integration, and AI/ML.

 ## Specialties

 *   Biomedical image segmentation
-*   Deep learning
+*   AI/ML/Deep learning
 *   Scientific computing
 *   Optimization
 *   Automation